Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Evaluation

-\fi In this section, we will try to look at the spectral efficiency of RI-MIMO.
+In this section, we will try to look at the spectral efficiency of RI-MIMO.
 In a practical system, the Modulation and Coding Scheme (MCS) associated with the data transmission is selected dynamically based on the SNR experienced by the user.
 Usually, the BS has a list fixed set of (modulation, coding rate) and selects the suitable tuple based on Channel State Information (CSI) measurements.
 To emulate such a system, we consider several MIMO systems that use feed-forward convolutional coding with 1500-byte packets for data transmission.

-Using a higher modulation allows us to transmit more bits per symbol; however, it also reduces the hamming distance between possible symbols and hence increases the probability of error.
-Similarly, using a lower code rate allows a system to correct more errors but requires transmitting more redundant bits as well.
 Usually, there is an Adaptive Modulation and Coding (AMC) module that selects a suitable MCS based on the CSI measurements to maximize the throughput performance.
 For this section, we ignore the complexities of the AMC module and assume that there is an oracle AMC that always selects the best MCS such that the overall throughput is maximized at any given SNR.
 The AMC module can select among BPSK, 4-QAM, or 16-QAM modulation, and among $\dfrac{1}{3}$, $\dfrac{1}{2}$ or $\dfrac{2}{3}$ convolutional coding rate.

-We see from Fig~\ref{fig:16x16_amc_trim}(a) that \textit{RI-MIMO} and \textit{TRIM} allows us to operate using aggressive modulations and coding schemes and hence achieve much better performance.
-In particular \textit{RI-MIMO} achieves around 2.5$\times$ more throughput in low-SNR regime ($\approx 7.5 dB$) and 2$\times$ more throughput in mid-SNR regime( $>$ 15dB).
-In the high-SNR ( $>$ 20dB) both MMSE and \textit{RI-MIMO}-64 seem to provide similar throughput, because \textit{RI-MIMO}-64 is not sufficient for 16 QAM modulation (as noted before).
-However, TRIM allows us to get good performance with 16 QAM and provides a 2$\times$ throughput gain in the high-SNR regime.
-With Increasing SNR, the channel capacity also increases; hence we would expect the AMC module to use more aggressive modulations in order to achieve the best possible capacity.
-Consequently, improving the performance of RI-MIMO/TRIM for 16 QAM and higher modulations remains a key challenge for future work.